margitantal68/rag_inhouse_llm/README.md

 # Talk to your PDF
-Chat with your PDF using Python, Langchain and OpenAI
+Chat with your PDF using Python, Langchain and ollama

 ## Installation